 R1 uses rechargeable lithium polymer batteries (often abbreviated as LiPo), which are used commonly throughout many consumer electronics products.

 - Charge your R1 batteries using only the Skydio supplied charging dock and power adapter.
 We recommend using the provided power adapter; however, most USB-C power adapters that are rated from 40W up to 100W should be compatible as well (charge time may be affected when using non-Skydio chargers).

-- Connecting your R1 to a computer (or even to the included power adapter) via USB-C won't charge the battery.
+- Connecting your R1 to a computer (or even to the included power adapter) via USB-C will not charge the battery.
+R1 batteries must be charged via the included Skydio charging dock and power adapter.

 - Do not use your R1 batteries at temperatures below 0°C, as they will not function properly below that temperature.
 If your batteries do get cold, warm them up in a room temperature environment - DO NOT use higher heat (hair dryer, etc.) to accelerate heating.